monotykamary/tune-llm-setup/README.md

 - The tune.nvim plugin will automatically load when editing `.chat` files
 - Your LLM configurations and API keys from this directory will be available in both VSCode and Neovim

+## Batteries Included

+For additional tools, processors, and contexts, see the [tune tools repository](https://github.com/iovdin/tune/blob/main/tools/README.md).
+This comprehensive collection includes file operations, web integration, AI capabilities, development tools, and agent-building components that can be forked and customized for your specific needs.

 ## Documentation

 ### Tree-sitter Configuration